Isolated sleep paralysis

 In most cases, isolated sleep paralysis occurs so rarely that treatment is not needed.
 If the cause is known, for example due to lack of sleep, correcting the cause, such as getting enough sleep, often resolves the condition.

-In persons with mental health conditions, medication and behavioral therapy (talk therapy) to help treat the mental condition may also resolve sleep paralysis.
+In persons with mental health conditions, medicine and behavioral therapy (talk therapy) to help treat the mental condition may resolve sleep paralysis.